 - Collect any company policies or contracts identifying your status as an employee or independent contractor.

 Remember not to copy or remove any documents or electronic information that is the property of the Company.
 This protects you from any accusation of theft or violation of confidential information agreements.
 Your attorney can request such information to be preserved and can obtain the records if a lawsuit is filed.

 The U. S. Department of Labor has estimated that as many as 80% of employers fail to fully comply with the FLSA in some respect.
 Consider that the FLSA is a highly complex statute, interpreted by hundreds of pages of valuable DOL Regulations.
 In the event that you have been victimized by an employer, you will require experienced legal assistance.

-The Ken S. Nugent, P.C.
+The Kenneth S. Nugent, P.C.
 Overtime and Unpaid Wages team of attorneys can help you determine whether you are owed overtime or minimum wage pay.
 Our team covers the entire state of Georgia.
-We have eight Georgia offices ready to protect workers in small town and rural areas who are being cheated on their earned overtime.
+We have eight Georgia offices ready to protect workers in small-town and rural areas who are being cheated on their earned overtime.
 We have an office with overtime attorneys near you: Albany, Atlanta, Augusta, Columbus, Duluth, Macon, Savannah, and Valdosta.

 We can help employees collect (1) back wages for all “Hours Worked” and any unpaid overtime, plus (2) liquidated damages in an additional amount of the same back wages and overtime, and (3) attorney’s fees and costs.

 To reach one of our eight locations in the State of Georgia, click the chat bubble to send us a message or call us toll-free at 1-888-579-1790 or request that one of our team of Overtime and Lost Wages attorneys contact you by leaving us your information or questions at https://www.attorneykennugent.com/lostwages .